kwaldenphd/json-xml-python/README.md

 ## Working with XML in Python

-W. Now we are ready to work with our .xml file in Python.
+94. Now we are ready to work with our `.xml` file in Python.
 Try adding `print` commands.

 ```Python
 import xml.etree.cElementTree as ET